Con Cottrell: Cork

-Cottrell claimed a third successive Munster Championship winners' medal after a 4-06 to 3-06 victory over Limerick in the 1944 Munster final replay.
+Cottrell claimed a third successive Munster Championship winners' medal after a 4–06 to 3–06 victory over Limerick in the 1944 Munster final replay.
 On 3 September 1944, he again partnered Jack Lynch at midfield in a second successive All-Ireland final and Cork's fourth successive appearance in the decider overall.
-Cottrell scored a point from play and ended the 2-13 to 1-02 victory over Dublin by becoming one of a select group of players to have won four successive All-Ireland medals.
+Cottrell scored a point from play and ended the 2–13 to 1–02 victory over Dublin by becoming one of a select group of players to have won four successive All-Ireland medals.

-After failing to secure a fifth successive title in 1945, Cottrell won a fourth provincial championship winners' medal after lining out at midfield in the 3-08 to 1-03 defeat of Limerick in the 1946 Munster final.
+After failing to secure a fifth successive title in 1945, Cottrell won a fourth provincial championship winners' medal after lining out at midfield in the 3–08 to 1–03 defeat of Limerick in the 1946 Munster final.
 For the fifth time in six seasons, he lined out in the subsequent All-Ireland final with Kilkenny providing the opposition.
-Cottrell claimed a fifth All-Ireland winners' medal after playing at midfield in the 7-05 to 3-08 victory.
+Cottrell claimed a fifth All-Ireland winners' medal after playing at midfield in the 7–05 to 3–08 victory.

-Cottrell missed Cork's first two games of the 1947 Munster Championship but claimed a fifth winners' medal after being restored to midfield for the 2-06 to 2-03 defeat of Limerick in the final.
-He was again at midfield for his sixth All-Ireland final appearance on 7 September 1947, but ended the game on the losing side after the 0-14 to 2-07 defeat by Kilkenny in what is regarded as one of the greatest games of all time.
+Cottrell missed Cork's first two games of the 1947 Munster Championship but claimed a fifth winners' medal after being restored to midfield for the 2–06 to 2–03 defeat of Limerick in the 1947 final.
+He was again at midfield for his sixth All-Ireland final in September 1947, but ended the game on the losing side after the 0–14 to 2–07 defeat by Kilkenny.
 This was Cottrell's final championship appearance for Cork as his ordination to the priesthood rule him out of any further inter-county activity.

 Munster

 Cottrell was first selected for the Munster team during the 1944 Railway Cup.
-He claimed his first winners' medal that year after lining out at left wing-back in Munster's 4-10 to 4-04 defeat of Connacht in the final.
-Cottrell claimed a second successive Railway Cup medal the following year after playing at midfield in Munster's 6-08 to 2-00 victory over Ulster in the final.
+He claimed his first Railway Cup medal that year after lining out at left wing-back in Munster's 4–10 to 4–04 defeat of Connacht in the final.
+Cottrell claimed a second successive Railway Cup medal the following year after playing at midfield in Munster's 6–08 to 2–00 victory over Ulster in the 1945 final.

 Personal life

 Cottrell entered the Rosminian Order at the age of 18 in 1935 and was ordained to the priesthood in 1947.
 He worked for a number of years at St. Patrick's Industrial School in Upton and later became Superior at St. Joseph's Industrial School near Clonmel.
-As superior of St. Joseph's School for the Blind in Drumcondra, he was instrumental in developing services for the welfare of the blind and partially sighted and in setting up workshops for the blind.
+As superior of St. Joseph's School for the Blind in Drumcondra, he was involved in developing services for the welfare of the blind and partially sighted and in setting up workshops for the blind.
 After an illness, Cottrell returned to St. Patrick's in Upton in the early 1970s and established a residential centre for adults with special needs.
 He returned to Dublin for a short period to continue his work for the blind but remained in poor health.

 On 3 March 1982, Cottrell died aged 64 at the Regional Hospital in Cork.
 He was survived by his two brothers and a sister.